mspncp/gosu-wiki/To Do.md

     * Change ImageData::toBitmap to toBlob(byte*, size\_t) and copy directly in RSTRING; add Image::toBitmap() instead
   * Make sure that Gosu::clamp prevents NaN whenever possible
   * Look at Jamer's commit re: improved image loading
-  * More awesome Vertex Arrays
-    * Pre-transform all vertex arrays
-    * Come up with a nice memory union of DrawOp and ArrayVertex
-    * Split up macros into vertices when drawn inside record{} (allow nesting)
   * Fix implicit requirement to have "../gosu == ." in rake/linux.rb
   * Automatically create 'pkg' folder since git can't handle empty folders
   * Meditate: Imagine a Window::baseTransform that will affect Graphics *and* (inversed) Input - would this help games?
 Or rather add input un-transforming in general?
 Hmm!